6 Clear Symptoms of the Flu You Shouldn’t Ignore

 Are you having chills and sweats?

 You’ll rarely get chills and sweats with a cold.
 They are common symptoms of the flu, however.
 Sometimes body aches can cause chills.
 Sometimes a fever can cause chills as well, though the flu may cause chills even without a fever.

 Are you feeling weak and fatigued?

-Another question to ask yourself when determining if it’s the flu vs cold?
+Another question to ask yourself when determining if it’s the flu versus cold?
 Having a cold can sometimes knock you out, or make you feel a little less chipper than usual.
 But with a cold, that symptom generally only lasts a few days.
-For the flu, it can last for a few weeks.
+But flu symptoms can last for a few weeks.
 You’re also much more likely to feel extreme exhaustion with the flu—for example, sleeping for the most of the day—than you are with a cold.

 How’s your tummy?

 While not all strains of the virus will give you stomach trouble like vomiting, diarrhea, or stomach cramps, these still might be signs of the flu.
 If you find yourself running to the toilet, it’s most likely not a cold.
 And be sure to avoid these foods that can make the flu worse.